lazybytez/desktop-configurator/README.md

 This repository contains an Ansible Playbook, used to configure Ubuntu Desktop and Gnome with the LazyBytez theme and utilities.

 This playbook manages:
  - Gnome Theme & Icons
  - Dock
  - Installation of commonly used software
  - Configuration of commonly used software

+This playbook automatically applies the beautiful [Catppuccin Themes](https://github.com/catppuccin/catppuccin) where applicable!

 **NOTE:** This role changes your system language and keyboard layout to __German__!